blockchainsllc/in3-docs/docs/embedded.md

 ![sequence diagram](./embedded_diagram.png)

-in3 will support a variety on microcontrollers for this we will use well-known esp32 with freertos framework, and an example android app to interact with it via Wifi connection.
+In3 will support a wide range of microcontrollers, in this guide we will use well-known esp32 with freertos framework, and an example android app to interact with it via Wifi connection.

 **Installation instructions**
 1. Clone the repo